wenwen0319/HIT/README.md

 # Note

 The code will save all the edges, wedges, triangles, closures in the saved_triplets.
 So the code doesn't need to run the process again in the future experiments.

+You can download the HIT.tar.gz to test the code.